-The PDF file below describes the Solar Technical Training Enrollment Requirements and Scholarship Opportunities.
+The PDF file below demonstrates the Solar Trained Technicians' Actions.

-Purpose Focused Trained Technicians are in demand in this emerging Clean Energy Economy.
+Purpose Focused Trained Technicians are in demand in the emerging Clean Energy Economy.

-Below is a video demonstrating our trained technicians up-skilling with our partner New Use Energy, in Tempe, Arizona.
+Below is a video demonstrating our trained technicians up-skilling with our Solar Industry Partner.

 you may complete the Solar Training application.

-If you have any questions about the program, please reach out to us.
+If you have any questions about the program, please contact us.
 Our contact information is on our Home Page.